duneroadrunner/SaferCPlusPlus/index.md

 Btw, `CInt` is actually just an alias for a specific instantiation of the `TInt<>` template, which can be used to make a safe version of any given integer type.
 (Eg. `typedef mse::TInt<signed char> my_safe_small_int;`)

+### CNDInt, CNDSize_t and CNDBool

+[`CInt`, `CSize_t` and `CBool`](#cint-csize_t-and-cbool) are intended to be compatible replacements for their native counterparts, and in "disabled" mode they are just aliased to their corresponding native counterparts.
+There are however, some functional differences between these elements and their native counterparts.
+For example, they can be used as base classes where their (scalar) native counterparts cannot.
+So any code that relies on such additional properties might not work properly when the elements are substituted with their native counterparts.

+So for those cases `CNDInt`, `CNDSize_t` and `CNDBool` are just versions that are not aliased to their native counterparts in "disabled" mode.
+In fact, when not in "disabled" mode, `CInt`, `CSize_t` and `CBool` are just aliases for `CNDInt`, `CNDSize_t` and `CNDBool`.

 ### Quarantined types

 Quarantined types are meant to hold values that are obtained from user input or some other untrusted source (like a media file for example).
 These are not yet available in the library, but are an important concept with respect to safe programming.
 Values obtained from untrusted sources are the main attack vector of malicious actors and should be handled with special care.
 For example, the so-called "stagefright" vulnerability in the Android OS is the result of a specially crafted media file causing the sum of integers to overflow.